Ganyak07/nft_marketsquare/clarity/README.md

-# A Minimalistic NFT Marketplace
+# A Minimalistic NFT Marketsquare

-Demonstrates a minimalistic NFT marketplace that allows users to list NFTs for sale.
+Demonstrates a minimalistic NFT marketsquare that allows users to list NFTs for sale.

 ## Know your Contract

-The [nft-marketplace.clar](/examples/nft-marketplace/contracts/nft-marketplace.clar) contract includes the following functionality.
+The [nft-marketplace.clar](/examples/nft-marketsquare/contracts/nft-marketsquare.clar) contract includes the following functionality.

 - `list-asset` lists an asset along with its contract
 - `transfer-nft` transfers an NFT asset from a sender to a given recipient